jmgawron/maskaway/README.md

 # usage

-Script is execured in two phases
-Here’s an improved version of your description:

 **Phase One: Analysis and Mapping Creation**

 In the first phase, script analyze all the IPs and MAC addresses in the provided log or debug output and build a mapping between the real values and their replacements.